-A student exiting with a Certificate in Higher Education or a Diploma in Higher Education will have been introduced to and begun to develop skills D1-D3 listed above.
+As a student exiting with a Certificate in Higher Education or a Diploma in Higher Education will have been introduced to and begun to develop skills D1-D3 listed below.
 You will have been assessed on all three areas.

 Programme Structure